How to Fuel for Health

 In this roundtable discussion, we dive into how personal connections between athletes and coaches may be more important than training plans.

 Welcome to another potluck conversation with regulars Grant Holicky, Trevor Connor, and Rob Pickels.
 In these discussions, we pick topics that we find interesting and break them apart using a mix of science, humor, and our own experience.
 This week’s potluck is a special episode because joining us is Dr. Stephen Seiler.
-He’s going to […]
+He’s going to discuss […]

 Former XTERRA world champion and coach Melanie McQuaid talks with us about the pros and cons of top athletes becoming coaches.